abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 <!-- This is an item in your portfolio.
 It can be have images or nice text.
 If you name the file .md, it will be parsed as markdown.
 If you name the file .html, it will be parsed as HTML.  -->
 <!-- under development -->

 This project is about estimating the background in the data with Gaussian Process Regression (GPR) method.
 We intend to use this method in the $J/\psi$ analysis from SeaQuest and SpinQuest experiment at Fermilab.
+The code framework for the analysis is [here](https://github.com/abinashpun/seaquest-projects/tree/main/jpsi_polarization/GPR_project/notebooks)

 ## Gaussian Process Regression
 Gaussian Process Regression (GPR) is a powerful statistical modeling technique used for regression analysis.
 It is a non-parametric Bayesian approach that can effectively capture complex patterns and relationships in data.